lucapinello/CRISPResso/README.rst

 .. image:: https://github.com/lucapinello/CRISPResso/blob/master/CRISPResso_pipeline.png?raw=true

 The CRISPResso suite accommodates single or pooled amplicon deep sequencing  and WGS datasets  and allows the direct comparison of individual experiments.
-In fact four additional utilities are provided:
+In fact four eadditional utilities are provided:

 1) **CRISPRessoPooled**: a tool for the analysis of pooled amplicon experiments
 2) **CRISPRessoWGS**: a tool for the analysis of WGS data or prealigned reads in .bam format